Products of Animal Origin

 - Must be pre-notified through (IPAFFS) before the goods arrive in Great Britain, with CHED document.

-- From 31 January 2024 the consignment must be accompanied by a health certificate issued by the competent authority in the country where the goods originate
+- The consignment must be accompanied by a health certificate issued by the competent authority in the country where the goods originate

-- From 30 April 2024 products in the medium TOM risk category may be subject to physical import checks.
+- Products in the medium TOM risk category may be subject to physical import checks.

 - High